-Hadassah, the Women’s Zionist Organization of America, Inc., deplores the rise in acts of violence perpetrated against Jewish institutions, synagogues and Jewish individuals around the world—most recently the deadly shootings at the Jewish Museum of Belgium and the Jewish Community Center of Greater Kansas City.
+Hadassah, the Women’s Zionist Organization of America, Inc., deplores the rise in threats and acts of violence perpetrated against Jewish institutions, synagogues and Jewish individuals around the world.

-Anti-Semitic political parties—such as Jobbik in Hungary, Front National in France, Golden Dawn in Greece, and Svoboda in Ukraine—have caused great concern for Jewish communities throughout Europe.
-According to a recent study by the European Union Agency for Fundamental Rights, many European Jews reported a rise in anti-Semitism in their countries and avoid wearing kippot or other Jewish symbols in public because they fear for their personal safety.
+In Europe, anti-Semitic political parties—such as Jobbik in Hungary, Front National in France, Golden Dawn in Greece, Law and Justice Party in Poland, and Svoboda in Ukraine—have caused great concern for local Jewish communities.
+According to a study by the European Union Agency for Fundamental Rights, many European Jews reported a rise in anti-Semitism in their countries and avoid wearing kippot or other Jewish symbols in public because they fear for their personal safety.

 Throughout the Muslim world, political and religious leaders frequently use anti-Semitic vitriol in statements, schools use anti-Semitic curricula, and state sponsored production and distribution of anti-Semitic materials.
 Hadassah calls on all governments and religious leaders to end practices of incitement and hatred in all forms.

 Hadassah commends the UN Secretary General’s vow to be on the front lines in the fight against anti-Semitism, and encourages all UN bodies to join that effort.
 Hadassah calls on all nations and international bodies to establish or intensify their efforts to track, investigate and prosecute those responsible for anti-Semitic hate crimes.
 Hadassah also urges political and religious leaders to denounce in the strongest possible terms all anti-Semitic attacks, statements, and propaganda—especially from leaders and communities within their own country or faith.

 Hadassah calls on the United States government to:

 - Use its resources and influence to urge international leaders to act upon the issue of global anti-Semitism.